Control Statements

 Sometimes it is useful to force an early iteration of a loop.
 That is, you might want to continue running the loop but stop processing the remainder of the code in its body for this particular iteration.
 This is, in effect, a goto just past the body of the loop, to the loop’s end.
 The continue statement performs such an action.
 In while and do-while loops, a continue statement causes control to be transferred directly to the conditional expression that controls the loop.
 In a for loop, control goes first to the iteration portion of the for statement and then to the conditional expression.
 For all three loops, any intermediate code is bypassed.

-Here is an example program that uses continue to cause two numbers to be printed on each line:
+Here is a sample program that uses continue to cause two numbers to be printed on each line:

 This code uses the % operator to check if i is even.
 If it is, the loop continues without printing a newline.
 Here is the output from this program:

 As with the break statement, continue may specify a label to describe which enclosing loop to continue.
-Here is an example program that uses continue to print a triangular multiplication table for 0 through 9:
+Here is a sample program that uses continue to print a triangular multiplication table for 0 through 9:

 The continue statement in this example terminates the loop counting j and continues with the next iteration of the loop counting i.
 Here is the output of this program: